-As we pray, read God’s Word, and worship Him our cup fills up with the fruit that comes in a deep relationship with Him and our service to the Kingdom is part of that fruit.
+As we pray, read God’s Word, and worship Him our cup fills up.
+It is filled with the fruit that comes in a deep relationship with Him.
+Our service to the Kingdom is part of that fruit.

-As it fills, the desire of our heart rises and then overflows into being – not because we “wished hard enough”, not because we were “good enough” but because out of relationship with God, the fruit of our life speaks so loudly that the desires of our heart flow naturally.
+As it fills, the desire of our heart rises and then overflows into being.
+Not being because we “wished hard enough.”
+Not being because we were “good enough.”
+Being because out of relationship with God, the fruit of our life speaks so loudly that the desires of our heart flow naturally.
 Our cup is so full it spills out into the lives of others changing them also from the inside out.

 As more Christians walk in the fruitful service to God, more cups overflow.
 Collectively, we have the ability to bring a tidal wave from our personal overflow that washes over the needs of this world.